 (a) If the EPA does not object in writing under section (3), any person may petition the EPA within 60 days after the expiration of the EPA's 45-day review period to make such objection.
 Any such petition must be based only on objections to the permit that were raised with reasonable specificity during the public comment period provided for in OAR 340-218-0210, unless the petitioner demonstrates that it was impracticable to raise such objections within such period, or unless the grounds for such objection arose after such period;

-(b) If the EPA objects to the permit as a result of a petition filed under this section, the Department may not issue the permit until the EPA's objection has been resolved, except that a petition for review does not stay the effectiveness of a permit or its requirements if the permit was issued after the end of the 45-day review period and prior to an EPA objection;
+(b) If the EPA objects to the permit as a result of a petition filed under this section, DEQ may not issue the permit until the EPA's objection has been resolved, except that a petition for review does not stay the effectiveness of a permit or its requirements if the permit was issued after the end of the 45-day review period and prior to an EPA objection;

-(c) If the Department has issued a permit prior to receipt of an EPA objection under OAR 340-218-0230, the EPA will modify, terminate, or revoke such permit, and must do so consistent with the procedures in 340-218-0200(2)(b) except in unusual circumstances, and the Department may thereafter issue only a revised permit that satisfies the EPA's objection.
+(c) If DEQ has issued a permit prior to receipt of an EPA objection under OAR 340-218-0230, the EPA will modify, terminate, or revoke such permit, and must do so consistent with the procedures in 340-218-0200(2)(b) except in unusual circumstances, and DEQ may thereafter issue only a revised permit that satisfies the EPA's objection.
 In any case, the source will not be in violation of the requirement to have submitted a timely and complete application.

 (5) Prohibition on default issuance.
-The Department may not issue an Oregon Title V Operating Permit (including a permit renewal or modification) until affected States and the EPA have had an opportunity to review the proposed permit as required under this rule.
+DEQ may not issue an Oregon Title V Operating Permit (including a permit renewal or modification) until affected States and the EPA have had an opportunity to review the proposed permit as required under this rule.

 Stat.
 Auth.: ORS 468 & ORS 468A Stats.
 Implemented: ORS 468 & ORS 468A Hist.: DEQ 13-1993, f. & ef.
 9-24-93; DEQ 22-1995, f. & cert. ef.
 10-6-95; DEQ 14-1999, f. & cert. ef.
 10-14-99, Renumbered from 340-028-2310; DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01